 Instrument Description Premium tariff Régimen Retributivo Específico The premium tariff or "specific remuneration regime" is not technically defined as a support scheme, but as a complementary retribution to allow renewable technologies to compete with traditional technologies in the energy market.
 The Real Decreto 947/2015 was approved to regulate the premium tariff ("Régimen Retributivo Específico"), aiming at supporting new biomass plants located in the mainland electricity system and existing or new wind energy plants.
 The selected procedure to allocate the premium tariff is a call for tenders regulated through Order IET/2212/2015.
 The latter also approved the value of the different compensation parameters for the reference RES plants under the new remuneration regime or premium tariff.
 In 2015 Real Decreto 900/2015 was approved, establishing charges on existing and new self-consumption RES plants, both on capacity and generation levels.
 According to RD 900/2015 these are not taxes or compensation for utility losses, but contributions to overall system costs.
 Self-consumption installations under 10 kW and plants located not on the Spanish mainland will be spared the generation charge, but will still be subject to a fixed charge per kW of capacity.
-National plan of scientific research, development and technological innovation 2013 - 2016 This plan is the programming instrument that establishes goals and priorities of the national research policy in the mid-term.
-The plan covers very different areas and topics.
-One of its strategic actions is "Reliable, safe and clean energy".
-Within this strategic action, ten priority areas of intervention are considered: Solar energy, wind, bio energy, waste, hydrogen, sea and tidal, geothermal, sustainable nuclear power, carbon capture and smart grids Programme for Large Thermal Plants Pogramme for Large Thermal Plants (GIT) This funding programme responds to the need of promoting the installation of large thermal plants in buildings that use renewable energy sources, e.g. biomass, solar and geothermal.
-The new financial line is intended for projects that due to their large size and complexity, have been out of the limits set in the call of the BIOMCASA, SOLCASA and GEOTCASA programmes.
-To start the programme, IDAE has provided a total budget of € 17 million to finance the projects, which are submitted by the ESEs (Energy Service Companies).
-The GIT programme finances up to 80% of the project investment with a maximum cap of € 3 million per project.
+State Plan of Scientific and Technical Research and Innovation 2017 - 2020 This Plan establishing goals and priorities of the national research policy in the mid-term in the RES-E, RES-H&C and RES-T sectors was approved at the end of 2017.
+One of its strategic actions is "Energy and Climate Change".
+Programme for Large Thermal Plants Programme for Large Thermal Plants (GIT) This funding programme responded to the need of promoting the installation of large thermal plants in buildings that use renewable energy sources, e.g. biomass, solar and geothermal.
+The financial line was intended for projects that due to their large size and complexity, have been out of the limits set in the call of the BIOMCASA, SOLCASA and GEOTCASA programmes.
+To start the programme, IDAE provided a total budget of € 17 million to finance the projects, which were submitted by the ESEs (Energy Service Companies).
+The GIT programme financed up to 80% of the project investment with a maximum cap of € 3 million per project.
+The budget of the GIT programme has been exhausted.
 Certification Programmes for RES installations This is an obligatory certification for thermal solar panels to comply with the following international standards: UNE-EN 12975-1, ISO 9806 and UNE-EN 12976.
 Specifically, UNE-EN 12975-1 and ISO 9806 apply to solar collectors with liquid cooling systems and UNE-EN 12976 applies to prefabricated thermal solar panels.
 Training programmes for installers The national system of qualification and professional formation (NSQPF) provides a structured framework for the provision of vocational training in 26 different professional areas, among which "energy" is also considered.
 Within this area, the following certifications are listed, along with the training requirements necessary for their achievement: Installation and maintaining of PV facilities, Installation and maintaining of solar thermal facilities, Installation and maintaining management of wind parks.
 Biofuels quota system Wholesale and retail operators of fuels, as well as consumers of fuels not supplied by wholesale or retail operators, are obliged to sell / consume a minimal quota of biofuels.
 The minimal amount is set at a general level (all biofuels) and at a specific level (minimal amount of biofuels in diesel and in gasoline).
 Each obligated subject will have to present a number of certificates to the National Energy Commission (CNE) to prove compliance